siddu925/Dynamic-form-generator/README.md

 -Field Validation: Supports required fields and regex-based validation patterns.
-Responsive Design: Optimized for all devices—desktop, tablet, and mobile.
+-Responsive Design: Optimized for all devices—desktop, tablet, and mobile.

+**Demo**
+You can try the live demo here: https://easy-form-creator.netlify.app

 **Usage**